jahanson/theshire/README.md

-Kubernetes with Talos @ Hetzner
+Kubernetes with k3s @ Home